14 Reasons for Peperomia Drooping Leaves and How to Fix Them

 Solutions

-Cut back the stems to rejuvenate growth and move your Peperomia to a brighter spot or instal a grow light if you do not have adequate lighting in your home.
+Cut back the stems to rejuvenate growth and move your Peperomia to a brighter spot where it will receive medium to bright indirect light or instal a grow light if you do not have adequate lighting in your home.
+Take a look at these full spectrum grow lights on Amazon.

 Solutions